canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 During development, caution is increasingly exercised in making changes to Ubuntu to ensure a stable state is reached in time for the final release date.
-Modifications to the Ubuntu package archive get incrementaly restricted, effectively freezing the state of the Ubuntu package archive.
+Modifications to the Ubuntu package archive get incrementally restricted, effectively freezing the state of the Ubuntu package archive.
 The deadlines when these restrictions get enabled are called "freezes".
 During freezes, exceptions must be requested to approve changes.
 See